Skip to main content

 • Existing slash/mulch collection or chipping programs

-The CSFS estimates that approximately $7.2 million is available for the 2024-2025 grant cycle.
+The CSFS estimates that approximately $7,040,000 is available for the 2025-2026 grant cycle.
+Up to $2 million may be awarded to Capacity Building projects, and all remaining funds will be awarded to Fuels and Forest Health projects.
 The CSFS reserves the right to award full or partial funding to successful applicants.

 Budget requests must be clearly explained in the budget narrative section of the grant application.
 A description of specific outcomes generated by the proposed budget and methods for successfully expending resources within the proposed timeline will be required.